 Lufthansa Fleet Strategy: Downsizing & Modernizing

-Lufthansa’s management once again underlined the latest acquisition of additional 787-9 and A350 aircraft is entirely in line with its fleet restructuring plan.
+Lufthansa’s management once again underlined the latest acquisition of an additional 787-9 and A350 aircraft is entirely in line with its fleet restructuring plan.
 Both aircraft types will replace the Airbus A340.
 The 4-engine A340 currently accounts for 50% of Lufthansa’s long-haul flights.
 Based on the fleet renewal, Lufthansa plans to reduce the share down to 15% by 2025.
 Moreover, the modernization will positively impact operational costs with a reduction of 15%.

 A Smart Move by Lufthansa — Buy When Others Are Fearful!